ririfonfon/WT32-SC01-Exp/README.md

 ## "Arduino_lvgl" Example
+A simple examples to show how to use lvgl with the WT32-SC01.
+The Arduino Framework and Platform.io as the build environment are used.

 Based on the work of several people:
 * WT32-SC01-Exp for the Basis support of TFT und Touchscreen